chewitty/cheutils/README.md

 ```
 estimator = cheutils.get_estimator(**get_params(model_option='xgb_boost'))
 ```
-Thereafter, you can simply fit the model as follows:
+Thereafter, you can simply fit the model as follows per usual:
 ```
-cheutils.fit(estimator, X_train, y_train)
+estimator.fit(X_train, y_train)
 ```
-Given a default model parameter configuration (usually in the properties file), you can generate a promising parameter grid using RandomSearchCV as follows - i.e., the pipeline can either be an sklearn pipeline or an estimator:
+Given a default model parameter configuration (usually in the properties file), you can generate a promising parameter grid using RandomSearchCV as in the following line.
+Note that, the pipeline can either be an sklearn pipeline or an estimator.
+The general idea is that, to avoid worrying about trying to figure out the optimal set of hyperparameter values for a given estimator, you can do that automatically, by adopting a two-step coarse-to-fine search, where you configure a broad hyperparameter space or grid based on the estimator's most important or impactful hyperparameters, and the use a random search to find a set of promising hyperparameters that you can use to conduct a finer hyperparameter space search using other algorithms such as bayesean optimization (e.g., hyperopt or Scikit-Optimize, etc.)
 ```
-cheutils.promising_params_grid(pipeline, X_train, y_train, grid_resolution=3, prefix='model_prefix')
+promising_grid = cheutils.promising_params_grid(pipeline, X_train, y_train, grid_resolution=3, prefix='model_prefix')
 ```
-You can run hyperparameter optimization or tuningas follows, if using hyperopt and Mlflow logging:
+You can run hyperparameter optimization or tuning as follows (assuming you enabled cross-validation in your configuration or app-conf.properties - e.g., with an entry such as `model.cross_val.num_folds=3`), if using hyperopt; and if you are running Mlflow experiments and logging, you could also pass an optional mlflow_log=True in the optimization call:
 ```
-cheutils.params_optimization(pipeline, X_train, y_train, promising_params_grid=params_grid, with_narrower_grid=True, fine_search='hyperoptcv', prefix='model_prefix', mlflow_log=True)
+best_estimator, best_score, best_params, cv_results = cheutils.params_optimization(pipeline, X_train, y_train, promising_params_grid=promising_grid, with_narrower_grid=True, fine_search='hyperoptcv', prefix='model_prefix')
 ```